Man of the World (TV series)

 Man of the World was an ATV drama series, distributed by ITC Entertainment.
 The show ran in the United Kingdom in 1962 and 1963 for 20 one-hour episodes in monochrome.

 Plot

-The series stars Craig Stevens as Michael Strait, a world-renowned photographer whose assignments lead him into investigating mysterious goings-on amongst the rich and glamorous and intrigue from far-flung places as Iraq, French Indo-China and Algiers.
+The series stars Craig Stevens as Michael Strait, a world-renowned photographer whose assignments lead him into investigating mysterious goings-on amongst the rich and glamorous and intrigue from far-flung places such as Iraq, French Indochina and Algiers.
 Tracy Reed co-stars in the first series.